Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 the RED Brick is powered down.

-If you need the correct time after bootup but you can't guarantee or can't obtain internet access, you can also use the GPS Bricklet.
-You can find a small
-`program on github <https://github.com/Tinkerforge/red-brick/tree/master/programs/gps_time>`__ that you can upload to the RED Brick to sync the Linux system time with the GPS time.
+If you need the correct time after bootup but you can't guarantee or can't obtain internet access, you can also use the :ref:`GPS Bricklet <bricklet_gps>` You can find a small `program on github <https://github.com/Tinkerforge/red-brick/tree/master/programs/gps_time>`__ that you can upload to the RED Brick to sync the Linux system time with the GPS time.